Injustice: Gods Among Us (comics): Year Two

-A squadron of Green Lanterns journey to Earth to arrest Superman, but are defeated with the aid of Sinestro and Yellow Lantern reinforcements.
-The Green Lanterns yield and, over Sinestro’s objections, are taken prisoner.
-Guy Gardner, covertly observing, confirms Superman’s alliance with the Sinestro Corps and warns the Guardians.
+A squadron of Green Lanterns journey to Earth to arrest Superman but are defeated by Sinestro and Yellow Lantern reinforcements.
+The Green Lanterns yield and, over Sinestro's objections, are taken prisoner.
+Gardner, covertly observing, confirms Superman's alliance with the Sinestro Corps and warns the Guardians.
 In response, the Guardians dispatch all available Green Lanterns, including the sentient planet Mogo, to Earth in a final attempt to defeat Superman.

 The battle rages on Earth and above it, with the Green Lanterns attacking the Sinestro Corps and Batman's resistance attacking the Hall of Justice.
-Luthor warns Gordon that Barbara’s identity as Oracle has been compromised, and the two teleport to the Watchtower to stop Cyborg from finding the resistance.
-Gordon (who is suffering from lung cancer) defeats Cyborg at the cost of his own life, but not before saying his farewell to his daughter and Bruce Wayne.
+Luthor warns Gordon that Barbara's identity as Oracle has been compromised, and the two teleport to the Watchtower to stop Cyborg from finding the resistance.
+Gordon defeats Cyborg at the cost of his own life.

-Black Canary, out for revenge for Superman’s murder of her husband Green Arrow, defeats Superman with the aid of a kryptonite bullet.
-The day appears won for the resistance, but Superman becomes a Yellow Lantern and, fueled by the fear he instills in everyone on Earth, is more powerful than ever.
-He kills Ganthet and Mogo by crashing them both into the Sun.
+Black Canary, out for revenge for Superman's murder of Green Arrow, defeats Superman with the aid of a kryptonite bullet.
+However, Superman becomes a Yellow Lantern fueled by the fear he instills in others.
+He kills Black Canary, and then with the collective fear of the live-streamed killing, proceeds to kill Ganthet and Mogo by crashing them both into the Sun.
 Seeing the tide of the battle turn, Batman orders a retreat.

-Guy Gardner and John Stewart are killed in the fighting, along with at least a quarter of the Sinestro Corps, and Hal Jordan is forced to become a Yellow Lantern to save Carol Ferris.
-Black Canary is also seemingly killed, but rescued by Doctor Fate and taken to a different Earth where she and an alternate Oliver Queen can be together with their son.
-Several members of Superman’s League are prisoners of the resistance, including Flash, Cyborg and Robin.
-But Superman's League continues to rule Earth, and he has proven his willingness to kill on a mass scale to continue doing so.
+Gardner and Stewart are killed in the fighting, along with at least a quarter of the Sinestro Corps, and Hal Jordan is forced to become a Yellow Lantern to save Carol Ferris.
+Black Canary is also seemingly killed, but rescued by Doctor Fate and taken to another universe.
+Several members of Superman's League are prisoners of the resistance, including Flash, Cyborg, and Robin.
+Yet Superman's League continues to rule Earth, and he has proven his willingness to kill on a mass scale to continue doing so.